zimnx/scylla-operator/docs/source/nodeoperations/restore.md

 ```

 Where:
-* `CLUSTER_ID` - is a name of a cluster or ID under which ScyllaCluster was registered.
-You can find it in ScyllaCluster Status.
+* `CLUSTER_ID` - is a name of a cluster or ID under which ScyllaDatacenter was registered.
+You can find it in ScyllaDatacenter Status.
 * `BACKUP_LOCATION` - is a location where backup is stored.
 For example, for bucket called `backups` stored in AWS S3, location is `s3:backups`.

 ```bash